-In the context of our mandate and in accordance with the additional standard to the ISA's applicable in Belgium, it is our responsibility to verify, in all mate respects, the Board of Director's report and other information included in the annual report, as
+In the context of our mandate and in accordance with the additional standard to the ISA's applicable in Belgium, it is our responsibility to verify, in all material respects, the Board of Director's report and other information included in the annual report, as

-Aspects relating to Board of Director's repor and other information included in the annua report
+Aspects relating to Board of Director's report and other information included in the annual report

-In our opinion, based on specific work performed or Board of Director's report, the Board of Director's report is consistent with the Consolidated Financial Statements for the same financial year and has been prepared in accordance with article 119 of the Belgia Companies Code.
+In our opinion, based on specific work performed on the Board of Director's report, the Board of Director's report is consistent with the Consolidated Financial Statements for the same financial year and has been prepared in accordance with article 119 of the Belgian Companies Code.

-In the context of our audit of the Consolidated Finan Statements, we are also responsible to consider whet based on the information that we became aware of during the performance of our audit, the Board of Director's report and other information included in t annual report, being:
+In the context of our audit of the Consolidated Financial Statements, we are also responsible to consider whether, based on the information that we became aware of during the performance of our audit, the Board of Director's report and other information included in the annual report, being:

-- Key figures 2018 (pg 18-19) included in the Acti report - Management discussion (pg 112-119) included in the Activity report contain material misstatements, or information that it incorrectly stated or misleading.
-In the context of the procedures carried out, we did not identify any mater misstatements that we have to report to you.
-In addit we do not express any form of reasonable assurance regarding the individual elements included in the ann report.
+- Key figures 2018 (pg 18-19) included in the Activity report - Management discussion (pg 112-119) included in the Activity report contain material misstatements, or information that is incorrectly stated or misleading.
+In the context of the procedures carried out, we did not identify any material misstatements that we have to report to you.
+In addition, we do not express any form of reasonable assurance regarding the individual elements included in the annual report.

-The non-financial information required by article 119 of the Companies' Code has been included in the box of directors' s annual report on the consolidated financial statements, which is included in the chapter Sustainability reporting of the annual report.
-The Gro has prepared this non-financial information based on Global Reporting Initiative Standards ("GRI").
-However, we do not comment on whether this nonudit describe these matters in our report, unless the law or regulations prohibit this.
+The non-financial information required by article 119 §2 of the Companies' Code has been included in the board of directors's annual report on the consolidated financial statements, which is included in the chapter Sustainability reporting of the annual report.
+The Group has prepared this non-financial information based on the Global Reporting Initiative Standards ("GRI").
+However, we do not comment on whether this nonfinancial information has been prepared, in all material respects, in accordance with the mentioned GRI.
+In addition, we do not express any form of assurance regarding the individual elements included in this non-financial information.

-Audit report dated 5 April 2019 on the Consolidated Financial Statements of Elia System Operator as of and for the year ended 31 December 2018 (continued)

-r's financial information has been prepared, in all material respects, in accordance with the mentioned GRI.
-In addition, we do not express any form of assurance regarding the individual elements included in this non- financial information.

 Independence matters

-with h We have not performed any services that are not compatible with the audit of the Consolidated Financial Statements and we have remained independent of the Company and the Group during the course of our mandate.
+We have not performed any services that are not compatible with the audit of the Consolidated Financial Statements and we have remained independent of the Company and the Group during the course of our mandate.

-erial rt The fees for additional services that are compatible with the audit of the Consolidated Financial Statements intended by article 134 of the Belgian Companies Code have been correctly disclosed and detailed in the disclosures to the Consolidated Financial Statements.
+The fees for additional services that are compatible with the audit of the Consolidated Financial Statements intended by article 134 of the Belgian Companies Code have been correctly disclosed and detailed in the disclosures to the Consolidated Financial Statements.

-1 Other communications
+Other communications

-n the This report is consistent with our additional report to the Audit Committee as specified in article 11 of the regulation (EU) nr.
+This report is consistent with our additional report to the Audit Committee as specified in article 11 of the regulation (EU) nr.
 537/2014.

-an Brussels, 5 April 2019
+Brussels, 5 April 2019

-ncial ther, he ivity n The joint statutory auditors Ernsy & Young Bedrijfsrevisoren CVBA Represented by Patrick Rottiers Patrick Rottiers Partner
+The joint statutory auditors

+Ernsy & Young Bedrijfsrevisoren CVBA Represented by

+Patrick Rottiers Partner

-s e rial Acting on behalf of a BVBA
+Acting on behalf of a BVBA

-ion, KPMG Bedrijfsrevisoren CVBA Represented by
+KPMG Bedrijfsrevisoren CVBA Represented by

-nual $\left(\prod \right)$

-9 §2 ard Alexis Palm
+Alexis Palm Partner

-r oup i the Partner